wasiqwiqar/MandrillListener/README.md

+### This repository was made for a technical assignment

 # Welcome to the Mandrill Listener repository!
 This is a simple listener that will listen for Mandrill events and then store them in a database.